Militants ambush police patrol, kill 6 in NW Pakistan

 The Pakistani Taliban are a separate group, but they are allies of the Afghan Taliban, who seized power in Afghanistan more than a year ago as U.S. and NATO troops were in the final stages of their pullout.

-The Taliban takeover in Afghanistan has emboldened the Pakistani Taliban, who are formally known as Tehreek-e-Taliban Pakistan, or TTP.
+The Taliban takeover in Afghanistan has emboldened the Pakistani Taliban.
 Although the Taliban in Afghanistan have encouraged Islamabad and the TTP to reach a peace agreement through dialogue, talks amid a ceasefire between the two sides that started in May proved futile.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.